 The NSA and Mitre Corporation have introduced the Mitre D3FEND framework – a matrix of defensive techniques that map to Mitre ATT&CK.
 ATT&CK is, of course, the well-known registry of offensive tactics, tools, and procedures.
 Along with offensive techniques, Mitre ATT&CK contains references to corresponding mitigation steps.
-Putting these defensive techniques all into a separate D3FEND framework will help blue teamers a lot.
+As Mitre says, practitioners must know not only what threats a capability claims to address but precisely how those threats are addressed from an engineering perspective and under what circumstances the solution would work.
+Putting these defensive techniques into a separate D3FEND framework will help blue teamers.

 The final stage of any pentesting project is providing recommendations on remediation.
-This is indeed the most crucial phase in every security assessment.
-Unless the pentest produces a report with clear guidance on improving the cybersecurity of an organization, system, or application – it is virtually useless.
+It is indeed the most crucial phase in every security assessment.
+Unless the pentest produces a report with clear guidance on improving the cybersecurity of an organization, system, or application – it is virtually useless, as awareness of vulnerability presence means nothing until you have a plan for dealing with it.

-We at BSG do not invent remediation steps for our recommendations, as it is more of the security engineers’ job.
-We, the hackers, are here to find, investigate, diagnose the problem, and advise our clients on how to fix it.
+BSG does not invent remediation steps for our recommendations, as it is more of the security engineers’ job.
+We, the hackers, are here to find, investigate, diagnose the problem, and advise our clients on fixing it.
 When it comes to application security, giving advice is pretty simple.
 The problem is apparent in the software code or application configuration.
 Unlike application security, infrastructure or organizational pentest recommendations can become vaguer, as the corresponding problems can be solved on various levels.